AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/modeling_concepts/matrix_estimation.rst

 AequilibraE ODME Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The **ODME** infrastructure involves 2 layers of iterative processes (ie a bilevel optimisation
 problem).
-There is a so called 'outer loop' and for each iteration within such an outer loop
+There is a 'outer loop' and for each iteration within such an outer loop
 there is an 'inner loop'.
 The outer (or upper) optimisation task involves actually attempting
 to converge upon a local (close to the initial demand matrices) solution which accurately fits
 the count volume data.
-The inner (or lower) optimisation problem involves making certain assumptions
+The inner (or lower) optimisation problem involves making the assumption that
+within an outer iteration we assume paths are constant and we recompute paths at each outer iteration.
 about the current state of the problem (see :ref:`technical documentation <at some link>`` for
+% EDIT THIS
 details) and attempting to solve the problem based on these assumptions.
+The main assumption is that
+within an outer iteration we assume paths are constant and we recompute paths at each outer iteration.
-For various algorithms
-the process of optimising within this inner loop is what typically defines each iterative
+For various algorithms the process of optimising within this inner loop is what typically defines each
+iterative
 gradient based algorithm.
 This inner loop involves iteratively finding factor matrices which
 based on the current assumptions/constraints should optimise the solution best.
 Implementation of
 algorithms themselves can be seen in the **ScalingFactors** class, whilst the main loop infrastructure